jeffk77/clicky-game/README.md

 Getting Started

 Fork the repo and download the files to your computer.
-Create the necessary npm packages and run the following in the
+Create the necessary yarn packages and run the following in the  bash/terminal:

-bash/terminal:

 	yarn install

-You can start the application using yarn start
+You can start the application using:

+	yarn start

 Prerequisites

 	An internet connection
 	The terminal or Git Bash installed
 	Node NPM packages installed

 Built With

 	[HTML & Bootstrap]
 	[JavaScript]
 	[React]

 Authors